 If you or someone you love has been injured while working in the maritime industry, including oil and gas related jobs, there may be several options for compensation that could help cover medical and other expenses.
 Your options will depend largely on your job title and description, any contracts, and the details of the accident or injuries suffered.

-To find out more about your legal rights and what you may have, contact Brown & Brothers for a free consultation with one of our skilled maritime injury attorneys.
+To find out more about your legal rights and what you may have, contact Maritime Injury Guide for a free consultation with one of our skilled maritime injury attorneys.
 Fill out our online form to get started.